Agostino Borromeo

-Agostino Borromeo (born 24 January 1944 in Oreno, Milan, Italy) is an Italian professor and historian, and General Governor of the Order of the Holy Sepulchre.
+Agostino Borromeo (24 January 1944 – 4 February 2024) was an Italian historian and academic who was Lieutenant General of Honor of the Order of the Holy Sepulchre.

 Early life and background

-Agostino Borromeo comes from the aristocratic House of Borromeo family.
-He studied political science at Sapienza University of Rome.
-He also completed his musical studies in piano, organ and organ composition.
+Count don Agostino Borromeo came forth from the aristocratic House of Borromeo family.
+He studied political science at the Sapienza University of Rome.
+He also completed his musical studies in piano, organ, and organ composition.

-He is married to Beatrice Gonzalez de la Bastida Vergas, and they have three children.
-He likes playing tennis, skiing, and photography.
+Borromeo married Beatriz González de la Bastida Vergas, and they had three children.
+He liked playing tennis, skiing, and photography.

 Career

-Agostino Borromeo is an author of over 180 publications on the religious history of Southern Europe, musicology and musical criticism.
+Agostino Borromeo was an author of over 180 publications on the religious history of Southern Europe, musicology, and music criticism.

-He is an internationally acclaimed expert on the history of the Inquisition.
-In October 1998, following the opening of the archive of the Congregation for the Doctrine of the Faith he coordinated the organization of an international symposium on the history of Inquisition held in the Vatican.
+Borromeo was an internationally acclaimed expert on the history of the Inquisition.
+In October 1998, following the opening of the archive of the Congregation for the Doctrine of the Faith he coordinated the organization of an international symposium on the history of the Inquisition held at the Vatican.
 He was a Catholic commentator for the PBS television series Secret Files of the Inquisition.

-He is also well known in the history of international relations in modern times and religious history of Spain.
+Borromeo was also well known in the history of international relations in modern times and religious history of Spain.

-He teaches Modern and Contemporary History of the Catholic Church and other Christian confessions at his alma mater, Sapienza University of Rome, and gives annual courses on the History of Christianity and of the Churches at the prestigious private university Libera Università Maria SS.
+Borromeo taught Modern and Contemporary History of the Catholic Church and other Christian confessions at his alma mater, Sapienza University of Rome, and gave annual courses on the History of Christianity and of the Churches at the prestigious private university Libera Università Maria SS.
 Assunta, Rome.

-Since 1992 president of the Italian Institute of Iberian Studies.
+From 1992, he was president of the Italian Institute of Iberian Studies.

-Since 2006 President of the "Don Giuseppe de Luca" Association, an institution for the research in the field of religious history.
+From 2006, he was President of the "Don Giuseppe de Luca" Association, an institution for the research in the field of religious history.

-Catholic Church
+Roman Catholic Church

-Borromeo is an active Catholic for many years.
+Borromeo was an active Roman Catholic for many years.
 As a young man, he participated in the Catholic scout movement.
-In 1993 he was elected a president an international Catholic association Circolo di Roma, founded in 1949, which gathers foreign diplomats accredited to the Holy See.
+In 1993 he was elected president of an international Catholic association Circolo di Roma, founded in 1949, which gathers foreign diplomats accredited to the Holy See.
 In 2002 he was appointed a member of the Pontifical Committee for Historical Sciences.
-He is vice president of Italian National Union for the Transport of the Sick to Lourdes and International Shrines (Unitalsi).
+He was vice-president of the Italian National Union for the Transport of the Sick to Lourdes and International Shrines (Unitalsi).

-Borromeo has been a member of the Order of the Holy Sepulchre since 1985.
+Borromeo was a member of the Order of the Holy Sepulchre from 1985 until his death.
 From 1995 to 2002 he served as a Member of the Grand Magisterium.
 From 2002 to 2004 he was the Orders' chancellor.
 In 2009 Cardinal John Patrick Foley, Grand Master of the Order, appointed him General Governor.
+He served in this position until 29 June 2016.
+On 28 July 2017, he was appointed by Cardinal Edwin O'Brien, the Grand Master, as Lieutenant General of Honor.